 UNO Attack

 If your family enjoys traditional UNO, you must try UNO Attack.
 My youngest received it as a gift for his sixth birthday, and the boys are hooked.
 It is a clever spin on the classic game.
-It is literally high-flying fun, like the box suggests.
+Like the box suggests, it is high-flying fun.

 The Genius Square